 This week’s second group date took the form of a baseball game.
 Because Chris has played in the Dominican Republic’s winter baseball league, he is enchanted with the country’s baseball culture.
 Hearing about his love for the Dominican baseball community was endearing.
 I was delighted by the idea that he and the women should play a game together, but the game was corrupt.

 Lisa, AKA Mermaid Squirrel Whisperer, played hard.
 She actually slid on base, which is something Chris says even the professionals seldom do.
-Yet when it came time to pick the game’s most valuable player (who received extra alone time with Chris), he chose Lindsey from BC.
-No shots fired on Lindsey, but I’m calling bullsh-t!
+Yet when it came time to pick the game’s most valuable player (who received extra alone time with Chris), he chose Lyndsey from BC.
+No shots fired on Lyndsey, but I’m calling bullsh-t!
 Lisa played her goddamn heart out.
-We all know Chris selected Lindsey because he likes her more.
+We all know Chris selected Lyndsey because he likes her more.
 The competition was not meritocratic at all!
 It was a fraud, a sham, an affront to the integrity of The Bachelor franchise itself!
 I expect better from our titular Bachelor than such obvious bias.
 Is Chris not taking the responsibility that comes with his role seriously?

 Anyway, Lisa’s luck did not improve as the episode progressed.
 She was the one sent home after The Rose Ceremony.
 Apparently, bruising yourself on a baseball field is not the way to win a man’s heart.
 At least Lisa has her squirrels to keep her warm at night.
 As she departed, she told the cameras that she hopes they, at least, still love her.
 And I love you too, Lisa!
 Go wear your fishtail with pride and commune with vermin to your heart’s content.
 You do you!
 You will not be forgotten, you wonderful weirdo!